 - The file is sent to a client or senior for review (usually via Drive or email).

-- Feedback rolls in across multiple channels – Google Docs comments, voice notes, WhatsApp, forwarded emails.
+- Feedback rolls in across multiple channels – Google Docs comments, voice notes, WhatsApp, and forwarded emails.

 How Approval Chaos Impacts Creative Teams